-While almost every neighborhood, or barrio, has their own district festival, the Festa Major de Gracia is the most famous and well known.
-Lasting one week usually in August, the streets of the hip Gracia are transformed into a carnival haven decorated with colorful lanterns and handmade paper mache statues.
+While almost every neighborhood, or barrio, has their own district festival, the Festa Major de Gracia is the most famous.
+For one week in August, the streets of the hip Gracia are transformed into a carnival haven decorated with colorful lanterns and handmade paper mache statues.

 The idea is that each street choses a theme and competes to win the most extravagantly decorated.
 In the past, everything from underwater sea life to Hollywood nightlife could be seen.
 Loads of street vendors and food trucks dot the sidewalks so be sure to go hungry!

-Musical concerts are also found in almost every square which presents the perfect opportunity for grabbing an outdoor table at one of the many cafes and enjoying your drink of choice!
+Musical concerts are found in every square which presents the perfect opportunity for grabbing an outdoor table at one of the many cafes and enjoying your drink of choice!

 Festa de La Merce (September 24)

 Similar to Sant Jordi, the medieval festival of La Merce also has an interesting back story.
 Back in 1687, the city of Barcelona was swarming with a plague of locusts (Ack!
 Literally my worst nightmare).

 In desperation, the government voted to ask the Virgin of Grace (Mare de Déu de la Mercè), for salvation.
 Their prayers were answered.
 The Virgin was named patroness of the city and today is celebrated every year.